drivetheorytest/drivetheorytest.github.io/_posts/2024-06-06-motorway-studs.md

 - **Amber** (Central): Next to the central reservation.
 - **White**: Separates lanes.

-By associating these colors with traffic light signals and their positions on the road, learners can easily recall their purposes during the test and in real driving situations【6:1†source】.
+By associating these colors with traffic light signals and their positions on the road, learners can easily recall their purposes during the test and in real driving situations.

 ## Conclusion